lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 ---
-lip: 28
+lip: 30
 title: Extended ether backing for stETH
 status: WIP
 author: Alexey Potapkin, Eugene Mamin, Eugene Pshenichnyi
 discussions-to: TBA
 created: 2024-12-06
-updated: 2024-02-17
+updated: 2025-06-08
 ---

 # Extended ether backing for stETH

 ## Simple Summary

-Introduce overcollaterized accounting system for the Lido on Ethereum protocol, allowing to mint stETH by locking ether supply outside of the Lido Core staking pool with.
+Introduce overcollaterized accounting system for the stETH, enabling backing via ether supply outside of the Lido Core staking pool.

-The stETH token remains fungible, solvent, and redeemable.
+The stETH token improves collaterilization to manage slashing risks, remaining fungible and redeemable 1:1 via primary market.

 ## Motivation

-- Flexibility: locked ether outside of the Lido Core pool can be used as liquid stETH shares.
-- Uniform accounting: by incorporating external ether into the regular stETH rebase mechanics, the entire system remains consistent and leverages existing logic.
+The current implementation of the stETH accounting system presumes that stETH gets minted 1:1 against the ether submitted to the Lido Core pool which means that stETH fungibility layer is tightly coupled with the Lido Core pool validator set, its parameters, policies, and state.

+Given that staking setups have become more nuanced, customizable, and fine-tunable, this proposal describes the accounting system where stETH fungibility layer extended beyond Lido Core pool validator set only to enable external staking setups contribute to the total stETH token supply.

-- Broader options and future compatibility: the approach suggested fosters new integrations, use cases, and products that manage validator sets or external vaults while still benefiting from stETH liquidity.
+This approach broaden options and future compatibility: new direct integrations with node operators, use cases for institutions, and products of the emerging staking flavors and technologies that can enjoy stETH liquidity layer access.

 ## Abstract

 The Lido on Ethereum protocol currently tracks pooled ether under its direct management — buffered ether, validators’ balances on the Consensus Layer (CL), and transient validator states — forming the protocol's ["total pooled ether"](https://docs.lido.fi/contracts/lido#gettotalpooledether).

-This proposal extends the accounting model by including an additional ether supply external to the protocol’s direct purview (aside of the Lido Core staking pool), allowing customized and isolated staking approaches beyond the established ones via Staking Router and corresponding Staking Modules.
+This proposal extends the accounting model by including an additional ether supply external to the protocol’s direct purview (aside of the Lido Core staking pool) for stETH, allowing customized and isolated staking approaches beyond the established ones via Staking Router and corresponding Staking Modules.
+The changes are additive to the currently existing Lido version and extends the operations of minting, burning, redeeming, reward and penalties handling, and fee distribution.

 ### High-level token design concepts

-## Design assumptions

-- External ether as backing: external shares are always intended to be fully backed by the external ether.
-The system treats this external ether similarly to protocol-held ether in terms of calculation for stETH's `shareRate`.
-- No spurious out-of-order rebases: minting or burning external shares does not by itself trigger a rebase.
-Rebases remain driven by the `AccountingOracle` reporting only.
-- Burn/mint system access: Only a designated core contract for external accounting, trusted by the `Lido/stETH` core protocol contract, can invoke external share minting/burning.
+#### Design principles to uphold

+Three main properties of the stETH token are to be preserved.

-#### Solvency
+#### Collaterilization

+External ether as backing: every minted stETH has underlying ether source, either inside the Lido Core pool or external ether locked (i.e., acting as the external stETH minting collateral) by the protocol.
+New accounting model suggests overcollatalized minting approach for the external part of the token supply to manage slashing risks against the relaxed staking setup requirements behind this part of collateral.

 #### Redemability

+Every minted stETH must be redeemable either Lido Core pool, or the external minting collateral.

+This collateral must be potentially accessible by the protocol under certain conditions (e.g., collateral shortage or Lido Core pool depletion), allowing write off minted stETH external ether source liability by moving collateralized ether to the Lido Core pool in 1:1 mannder.

 #### Fungibility

-#### Collaterilization
+The stETH token contract remains to be ERC-20 deployed under the same address on Ethereum mainnet.

+Minting or burning new stETH does not trigger stETH token rebase, rebases remain solely driven by the establed `AccountingOracle` report lifecycle as a part of the main phase of the report.
+Rewards and penalties accrues for stETH rebase remain to be defined by the Lido Core pool validator set (i.e., stETH minted against the external minting collateral doesn't change the embedded stETH staking rebase rate or, more generally, its APR).

-### New accounting mechanics
+### Key accounting changes

+> For simplicity, 'external ether' means 'external stETH minting ether collateral', and 'external shares' are stETH shares minted against that ether source.

 #### Total pooled ether update